How to Apply Gel Polish Perfectly: A Step-by-Step Guide

 Source: Pexels

-Use a cuticle pusher to push your cuticles back and make more of your nail visible.
+Use a cuticle pusher to push back your cuticles to create a cleaner and more visible nail surface area.
 Use it to also remove dead skin from your nail plate and to help maintain even cuticles.

 3) Buff your nails